Skip to content

 Wound Care in the Home

-We’ve partnered with Vitalis to give eligible members, where clinically appropriate, the option to receive wound care treatments at home.
+We’ve partnered with healthcare providers to give eligible members, where clinically appropriate, the option to receive wound care treatments at home.
+Use our Find a Provider tool, opens in a new tab to find a registered Wound Care at Home provider so you can begin the referral process.

 This service helps to: